Get access to everything we publish when you sign up for Outside+ Join Today!.

 3. Endive boats.
 Buy green or red endive bulbs, cut off the base, and use the leaves as super-low-carb boats with the filling of your choice.
 They can serve as appetizers or light meals.
 Try them with chicken or tuna salad, or chopped cooked shrimp with diced cucumber, pineapple, cilantro, and lime juice.

 4. Cucumber subs.
-Believe it or not, a cucumber can serve as a refreshing alternative for bread when you’re making a sandwich!
+Believe it or not, a cucumber can serve as a refreshing breadless sandwich alternative!
 Cut it in half lengthwise, scoop out the middle, and top it with anything for an easy-to-make, open-faced sub.

 5. Portobello mushroom caps.

-Large portobello mushrooms are the same general size and shape as regular hamburger buns.
+Large portobello mushrooms are the same general size and shape as regular hamburger buns, making them an excellent breadless alternative for backyard BBQs.
 Just remove the stem, brush the caps with olive oil, place them on a small baking sheet gill side up, and roast for 12 minutes.
 (Or you can grill them 5-7 minutes per side.)
 Season with salt and pepper, and set aside to allow mushroom caps to cool slightly, release their juices, and dry a bit before using them as buns for virtually any type of burger.

 6. Thick-cut roasted sweet potato buns.
 To make these smaller, higher-carb-but-delicious “buns,” cut sweet potatoes into ½-inch slices and place on a baking sheet.
 Drizzle with a few tablespoons of olive or coconut oil, and place in a 400°F oven.
 Roast sweet potato slices for 5 minutes, then flip them over and roast another 5 minutes.
 Stack a small broiled turkey burger with sage or a small piece of cooked fish and a few spinach or lettuce leaves on top of each sweet potato slice, and place another roasted sweet potato slice on top.
 Use a toothpick or skewer to hold each mini-sandwich together.